Robert Birgeneau

 Research Interests

 Professor Birgeneau's research is primarily concerned with the phases and phase transition behavior of novel states of matter.
-These include one and two dimensional quantum magnets, highly disordered magnets, lamellar CuO2 high temperature superconductors, and Fe pnictide and chalcogenide superconductors.
-He uses primarily neutron and x-ray scattering techniques to probe these systems.
-The neutron and x-ray scattering experiments are carried out at national facilities located in Berkeley, Stanford, Maryland, Tennessee, Canada, England, Germany and Japan.
+These include one and two dimensional quantum magnets, highly disordered magnets, lamellar CuO2 high temperature superconductors, Fe pnictide and chalcogenide superconductors, van der Waals magnetic materials, and one-dimensional topological insulators.
+He uses primarily neutron and x-ray scattering techniques and ARPES to probe these systems.
+The neutron and x-ray scattering and photoemission experiments are carried out at national facilities located in Berkeley, Stanford, Maryland, Tennessee, Canada, England, Germany and Japan.
 His group has also implemented state-of-the-art materials growth and characterization facilities at LBL and on campus.

 Current Projects